 A fascinating workshop with fashion photographer R Cleveland Aaron around Leyton and the Queen Elizabeth Olympic Park exploring light, shapes and space with model Anna Zeller.

-Hello, my name is David Ovenden and I am a professional photographer providing a wide range of photographic services to individuals and businesses.
+Hello, my name is David Ovenden and I am a freelance photographer providing a wide range of photographic services to individuals and businesses.

 I specialise in theatre, fashion and commercial photography but I can turn my hand to most forms of photography and can help with all your photographic requirements.